People's Peace Movement (Afghanistan): Creation

 The People's Peace Movement was created in Helmand Province after a car bomb suicide attack in Lashkargah killed 17 civilians on 19 March 2018.
 Activists held a protest in Lashkargah against the killings, calling for peace, not revenge, and were joined by parents of the victims.
 The activists planned a march to spread their message, to which the Taliban objected.
 On 29 March, the activists stated that they would start a hunger strike until the government and Taliban forces declared a ceasefire of at least two days.
 Other sit-ins took place around Afghanistan to support the Lashkargah protestors.

 A month later, eight of them started a march towards Kabul, walking through local villages and talking to the residents.
 In June 2018, they marched from Maidan Wardak Province to Ghazni, reaching a total of 65 participants.
 The marchers regularly stopped at mosques to hold talks with locals, who typically provided food for the marchers.
 The size of the group grew to 100, arrived in Kabul on 18 June, and presented demands for a peace process to the government and to the Taliban.
 The marchers met with Afghan President Ashraf Ghani personally.
 They held sit-ins in front of diplomatic offices and embassies in protest at the government's and Taliban's refusal to declare a ceasefire.
 The march then continued to Balkh and Mazar-i-Sharif, arriving in September.

 Leadership and membership

 During 2018 and 2019, one of PPM's main leaders were Iqbal Khyber (or Khaibar).
 Qais Hashemi, a Pashto poet promoted the main narrative along with Sharif Alizai who used the influence of media and other civil society networks to grow awareness and garner support for the movement.
+Many other individuals also contributed to the move.

 Women participated in the marches during the daytime, returning home in the evenings, "due to traditional sensitivities around spending nights on the roads".